Grave of the Fireflies: Theatrical

-Home media
+Home media and streaming

-Grave of the Fireflies was released in Japan on VHS by Buena Vista Home Entertainment under the Ghibli ga Ippai Collection on 7 August 1998.
+Grave of the Fireflies was released on VHS in Japan by Buena Vista Home Entertainment under the Ghibli ga Ippai Collection label on 7 August 1998.
 On 29 July 2005, a DVD release was distributed through Warner Home Video.
 Walt Disney Studios Japan released the complete collector's edition DVD on 6 August 2008.
 WDSJ released the film on Blu-ray twice on 18 July 2012: one as a single release, and one in a two-film set with My Neighbor Totoro (even though Disney has never owned the North American rights, only the Japanese rights).

 It was released on VHS in North America by Central Park Media in a subtitled form on 2 June 1993.
 They later released the film with an English dub on VHS on 1 September 1998 (the day Disney released Kiki's Delivery Service) and an all-Regions DVD (which also included the original Japanese with English subtitles) on 7 October 1998.
 On 8 October 2002, it was later released on a two-disc DVD set, which once again included both the English dub and the original Japanese with English subtitles as well as the film's storyboards with the second disc containing a retrospective on the author of the original book, an interview with the director, and an interview with critic Roger Ebert, who felt the film was one of the greatest of all time.
 It was released by Central Park Media one last time on 7 December 2004.
-Following the May 2009 bankruptcy and liquidation of Central Park Media, ADV Films acquired the rights and re-released it on DVD on 7 July 2009.
+Following the May 2009 bankruptcy and liquidation of Central Park Media, ADV Films re-acquired the rights to the film from Central Park Media and re-released on DVD on 7 July 2009.
 Following the 1 September 2009 shutdown and re-branding of ADV, their successor, Sentai Filmworks, rescued the film and released a remastered DVD on 6 March 2012, and planned to release the film on digital outlets.
 A Blu-ray edition was released on 20 November 2012, featuring an all-new English dub produced by Seraphim Digital.
+GKIDS re-acquired the rights to the film from Sentai Filmworks and re-released on Blu-ray and DVD on 8 July 2025, under a new deal with Studio Ghibli (which has the original Japanese version and the 1998 and 2012 English dubs).